ronaldoussoren/py2app/doc/options.rst

 * ``app``

   A list of application scripts, each of which will by used to generate an application bundle.
-Use a list of 1 item here, other scenario's are not actively tested.
+This must be a list of 1 item.

   Entries in the list are one of: